 During the pandemic, accessibility is an even larger issue because mental health provider offices have (and many still are) closed.
 Even when an in-office experience is available, general guidance for social distancing is leading many people to remain on “lock down” and thus uncomfortable with in person visits.
 While more people are saying their mental health has been negatively impacted by COVID-19, their ability to seek the care they need is severely limited.
 This decreases the value of even the best mental health benefits for employees.

 All of this illustrates a need for greater access to mental health and wellness solutions for employees during this pandemic, regardless of where they are located or what limitations they may have.
 Digital mental health programs eliminate barriers to care.
-Instead, participants are able to access the mental health care they need, when they need it, from wherever they are.
+Instead, participants are able to access the best mental health care they need, when they need it, from wherever they are.

 Lower Cost for You and Your Employees